 The Committee to Protect Journalists is an independent, non-profit organization founded to promote press freedom worldwide by defending the rights of journalists to report the news without fear of reprisal.
 The Foundation provides operating support for core activities.

-Foundation grants support advocacy and protection of the rights to political freedom, blind justice, humane treatment, free speech and international legal standards.
+Foundation grants support advocacy and protection of the rights to political freedom, humane treatment, free speech and international legal standards.
 The Foundation has a particular interest in protections from abuse of power, the use of economics to promote social justice, and women’s rights.

 Founded in 1941 by Eleanor Roosevelt and Wendell Wilkie as a nonpartisan organization, Freedom House has long been a leader in identifying threats to freedom of expression both in the U.S. and abroad.
-The Foundation provides support for its annual global press freedom index, Freedom of the Press: A Global Survey of Media Independence, an assessment of the level of media freedom in each country, and its dissemination worldwide as a tool to help defend and advance freedom of expression.
+The Foundation provided support for its annual global press freedom index, Freedom of the Press: A Global Survey of Media Independence, an assessment of the level of media freedom in each country, and its dissemination worldwide as a tool to help defend and advance freedom of expression.

 The Leon Levy Foundation has long supported initiatives to address the lack of adequate legal counsel for immigrants in New York.